Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Parametric driving of the lower Josephson polariton

 This model (also called four-wave mixing) was introduced in ref.~\citenum{michael2020parametric}, but the treatment there focused on an alternate three-wave mixing model.
 A more recent experiment supports the four-wave mixing scenario \cite{taherian24, liu2024probing, gomez2024principles} and this will be our focus in this paper.

 The pump modulates the Josephson plasmon frequency $\omega_{p1}$:

 which parametrically amplifies a JPP mode at momentum $q^*$ when $\omega_{ph,2} - \omega_{ph,1} = 2 \omega( q^*)$.
 The four wave mixing process is demonstrated schematically in Fig.~\ref{fig:Parametric} a. and b.
-Amplification of this mode has appeared experimentally as features in the reflectivity at $\omega \sim 1.5$ THz and in SHG at 3 THz, show in Fig.~\ref{fig:Parametric} c and d, and explained below.
+Amplification of this mode appeares experimentally as features in the reflectivity at $\omega \sim 1.5$ THz and in SHG at 3 THz, as shown in Fig.~\ref{fig:Parametric} c and d, and explained below.
 To give a bit more detail, in terms of the electric field along the z-direction, $E_1$ and $E_2$, the equations of motion (setting $\omega_{p2}=0)$ are:

 The coupling energy takes the form $\sim E_1^2(x)Q_1Q_2$.
 By going to Fourier space, we find that $E_{1,2}(q,\omega)$ is coupled to $E_{1,2}(-q,\omega+n\Omega_d)$.
 Withing degenerate Floquet perturbation theory\cite{Eckardt_2015, Marios22,nazaryan2024} we can truncate the Floquet equations of motion to n=-1.
 We find: \begin{widetext}